PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - Unlike CMD, which handles plain text, PowerShell techniques items, permitting interplay with JSON, XML, and CSV documents.

-- This makes it beneficial for records manipulation, log analysis, and reporting.
+- This makes it beneficial for record manipulation, log analysis, and reporting.

 - Unlike CMD, which handles plain text, PowerShell techniques items, permitting interplay with JSON, XML, and CSV documents.